Children’s Self-Harm Intervention & Suicide Prevention Charity 1193469

 Our Mission

-We provide evidence-based early intervention and support for children and young people who are at risk of self-harm, are currently self-harming, or have made suicide attempts.
+To provide evidence-based early intervention and support for children and young people who are at risk of self-harm, are currently self-harming, or have made suicide attempts.
 Through A Child’s Voice, we protect, support, and empower children, ensuring they are heard, safe, and resilient.
 Our services respond to crisis, promote recovery, and equip children and families with the tools to prevent future harm.

 Our Vision